 Sompo Japan and Sompo Himawari Life make use of the health and productivity management support service provided by Sompo Health Support to continuously assess the results and validate the benefits of the measures that have been implemented.
-And by reviewing those measures, each company can aim to solve health issues and maintain and improve the wellbeing of employees and their families.
+And by reviewing those measures, each company can aim to solve health issues and maintain and improve the wellbeing of employees and their families

-(5) Ensuring a vibrant work environment Initiatives to increase employee motivation and team vitality
+(5) Ensuring a vibrant work environment

+Initiatives to increase employee motivation and team vitality

 "Happiness at Work" is a must-have factor for companies to grow sustainably.
 The Group believes that promoting health management can enhance employees' well-being and mental and physical health.
 "The health of employees and their families" is the driving force of the Group's management philosophy.
 For this reason, we have made it clear that we will recognize the mental and physical health management of employees and their families to be an issue for management, incorporate it into SOMPO's Talent & Organization Transformation, and further advance health and productivity management with a view to realizing diverse work styles.
-Sompo Japan regularly conducts employees work hours, and regular stress checks are analyzed together to see how happy employees are at work.
+Sompo Japan regularly conducts employee awareness surveys to gauge the vitality of employees and the company.
+The study results, employees' work hours, and regular stress checks are analyzed together to see how happy employees are at work.
 Sompo Japan then works on any areas for improvement to increase employee motivation and team vitality.